chanchreekjain/ui-dissect/README.md

 | `scripting` | Injects the content script into tabs that were already open prior to installing the extension. |
 | `storage` | Saves your default preferred output format (Tailwind vs CSS vs React) locally. |

-**Zero Telemetry and 100% Client-Side:** UI Dissect has no remote servers, analytics, or background tracking.
+**Zero Telemetry & 100% Client-Side:** UI Dissect has no remote servers, analytics, or background tracking.
 Everything runs directly inside your browser.

 ---